hmnajam/My-Resume2/README.md

-# My it your own in a few simple steps.
+# Make it your own in a few simple steps.

 # 1: Go to your terminal(Bash) and copy paste the following command.
 <pre>gh repo clone hmnajam/My-Resume2</pre>